What is a Lifelong Learning Programme?

 We support participants to express themselves creatively, to develop their confidence, independence, communication and social skills, to improve their mental and physical wellbeing and to challenge themselves and the preconceptions of others.

 Lifelong Learning Programmes run from 10am – 3pm during term time.
 The day is broken up into three one-hour sessions, with regular breaks built in to encourage social interaction.
-Our programmes cost £40 per day (increasing to £45 from September 2022) and are usually funded through people’s personal budgets.
+Our programmes cost £45 per day and are usually funded through people’s personal budgets.
 Participants sign up for the academic year, and we have a four-week notice period to allow us to fill a space if anyone leaves us.

 Tuesday – Ilkley, Leeds